-Fill a sauce pan with enough water to cover two eggs.
+- Fill a saucepan with enough water to cover two eggs.
 Bring to a boil.
-Place the cold eggs into the boiling water and reduce heat to a rapid simmer.
-Cook eggs for 7 minutes for a very runny yoke or 7 minutes for a more set yolk.
+Place the cold eggs into the boiling water and reduce the heat to a rapid simmer.
+Cook eggs for 7 minutes for a very runny yolk or 7 minutes for a more set yolk.
 While eggs are boiling, prepare an ice bath (a bowl of water and ice cubes).
 After boiling, gently place eggs in the bath.
-After a minute or two, peel the egg shell and slice the eggs in half, lengthwise.
+After a minute or two, peel the eggshell and slice the eggs in half, lengthwise.
 Set aside.

-In the same pan used for the eggs, cook the ramen noodles according to the directions on the package (omit the seasoning).
-Cook noodles until soft, and divide into two bowls.
+- In the same pan used for the eggs, cook the ramen noodles according to the directions on the package (omit the seasoning).
+Cook noodles until soft, drain, and rinse to stop the cooking process before dividing them into two bowls.
 Add the chicken and broth.
-Top with green onions, boiled egg and salt and pepper.
+Top with green onions, boiled egg, and salt and pepper.
 Enjoy!